Mike Gordon President of Business Operations

 Rob Newburg Youth Hockey Coordinator

-Rob Newburg is in his sixth season as the team’s youth hockey coordinator.
+Rob Newburg is in his seventh season as the team’s youth hockey coordinator.
 He serves as the team’s primary liaison to local rinks and clubs.

 During his first stint with the Wolves, he worked in the group sales and youth hockey departments from 2002-05.